fingerprintjs/fingerprintjs-pro-react-native/README.md

 <details>
 <summary>Web support</summary>
-In order to use our SDK in web, install the peer dependency using your favorite package manager:
+To use the SDK on the web, install the peer dependency with your preferred package manager:

 - [NPM](https://npmjs.org):